kiranmajji1620/ft_nlp/material/git/gitadd.md

 - stages file1

 #### `git add .`
-- stages all changes in current directory.
+- stages modifications, new files in current directory.

 #### `git add -A`
 stages all changes including new files, modified files, deletions